CodinGame/codingame-sdk-assets/README.md

 ## Assets packs to use for the CodinGame SDK

 Feel free to contribute.
 Assets are free to use in the CodinGame SDK (or for any commercial project).
-Most of the resources are licensed and distributed under the termo of [CC0](https://creativecommons.org/share-your-work/public-domain/cc0) (or accompagned with a dedicated licence file)
+Most of the resources are licensed and distributed under the terms of [CC0](https://creativecommons.org/share-your-work/public-domain/cc0) (or accompagned with a dedicated licence file if different)

 ### Packs
-The pack folder contains ready to use assets for different type of game / universe.
+The pack folder contains ready to use assets for different type of games / universes.

 **Some examples:**